stacklane/docs/🗄/Article/scripting/queries.md

 Field filters are typically used to return a small number of specific results.
 By default they return [_unordered_ results](/🗄/Article/models/ordering.md#query).
-Unordered results are implicitly limited to 100 results, which may be explicitly raised to 500 results.
+Unordered results are limited to 100 results by default, which may be explicitly raised to 500 results.

 # Methods {#methods}